dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 Our experience shows that **you should reserver 1 to 4 hours for this**.

 The steps that require changes are:
-- [step 2](#2-add-main-triggers-to-yaml-pipelines) and [step 6](#6-search-your-repository-for-any-references-to-the-main-branch-specific-to-your-repo) require changes to your repository,
+- [Step 2](#2-add-main-triggers-to-yaml-pipelines) and [step 6](#6-search-your-repository-for-any-references-to-the-main-branch-specific-to-your-repo) inside of your GitHub repository,
-- [step 3](#3-update-the-the-build-mirroring-in-subscriptionsjson) requires a change to the [`dotnet/versions`](https://github.com/dotnet/versions) repo for which you will need an approval of someone from **@dotnet/dnceng**,
+- [Step 3](#3-update-the-the-build-mirroring-in-subscriptionsjson) requires a change to the [`dotnet/versions`](https://github.com/dotnet/versions) repo for which you will need an approval of someone from **@dotnet/dnceng**,
-- [step 11](#11-remove-the-master-branch-triggers-from-your-yaml-pipelines) is a clean-up step in your repo.
+- [Step 11](#11-remove-the-master-branch-triggers-from-your-yaml-pipelines) is a clean-up step in your repo and can happen after.

 We recommend:
 - Prepare PRs for these steps beforehand